okostynchuk/Outcall/ReadMe.md

 ## Building Notes ##

-  * We used Qt 5.6.3 and MinGW 4.9.2 32 bit to compile the project.
+  * We used Qt 5.6.3 and MinGW 4.9.2 32-bit to compile the project.
 It is available for download from [Qt Downloads](http://download.qt.io/new_archive/qt/5.6/5.6.3/)

 ## Binaries ##

-Head over to the [releases](https://github.com/a1exkos/OutCALL/releases) page for the latest binaries.
+Head over to the [releases](https://github.com/a1exkos/Outcall/releases) page for the latest binaries.

 ## LICENSE ##